If raw milk is good for you, then raw milk kefir is magic!

 Ready to make your Own Kefir?
 Here’s How.

-Then, you’ll need a traditional, heritage kefir grain.
-We sometimes have some extras available in our farm store, otherwise you can find some online or get some from a friend who makes kefir.
+You’ll need a traditional, heritage kefir grain.
+We carry them in our farm store, otherwise you can find some online or get some from a friend who makes kefir.
 Since kefir grains are alive, they grow and replicate and can be cut up into smaller pieces to share.